docker/docs/datacenter/ucp/2.0/guides/applications/deploy-app-cli.md

 Docker UCP secures your Docker swarm with role-based access control, so that only authorized users can deploy applications.
-To be able to run Docker commands on a swarm managed by UCP, you need to authenticate your requests using client certificates.
+To be able to run Docker commands on a swarm managed by UCP, you need to configure your Docker CLI client to authenticate to UCP using client certificates.

 [Learn how to set your CLI to use client certificates](../access-ucp/cli-based-access.md).